Translated version of this PSD: Serbian

 Environmental and Social Summary

-An independent consultant was retained to undertake an Environmental and Social Due Diligence (ESDD) of the Project and to carry out a gap analysis for the ESIA disclosure package.
-The ESDD concluded that the Kovacica Windfarm Project has been located and designed to minimise environmental and social impact.
-The ESIA Report is a good quality document and the general findings and mitigations remain valid in February 2017.
-The Project has been developed in compliance with local regulations and, with the careful application of the revised ESAP, the Project will meet the requirements of the EBRD ESP.
-This includes the EU EIA Directive and the EU Habitats Directive as applicable and transposed into Serbian legislation.
+Categorised A (2014 ESP).
+The Project required an Environmental and Social Impact Assessment (ESIA) which was prepared for the project developer in 2013.
+An independent consultant was retained to undertake an Environmental and Social Due Diligence (ESDD) of the Project and to carry out a gap analysis for the ESIA disclosure package on behalf of the lenders.
+This due diligence concluded that the Kovacica Windfarm Project has been located and designed to minimise environmental and social impacts.
+The Project has been developed in compliance with local regulations and, with the careful application of the revised ESAP, the Project will meet the requirements of the EBRD environmental and social policy, including the EU EIA Directive and the EU Habitats Directive as applicable and transposed into Serbian legislation.

 An Environmental and Social Action Plan (ESAP) has been developed to set out specific environmental and social actions required to minimise impacts associated with the wind farm scheme.
-The ESAP has been developed to ensure compliance with Serbian regulation as well as the environmental and social requirements of the international banks that may invest in the Project.
-The key considerations relevant to the development of the wind farm include the following:
+The ESAP has been developed to ensure compliance with Serbian regulation as well as the environmental and social requirements of the lenders.
+The key considerations include:

-Prepare and submit reports on status of ESAP implementation and environmental, health, safety and social performance, including resolution of grievances associated with the project.
+Prepare and submit reports on the status of ESAP implementation and environmental, health, safety and social performance, including resolution of grievances associated with the project;

 Develop and implement an Environmental and Social Management System (ESMS);